-Iron Beam is a 100kW-class high-energy laser weapon system (HELWS) being developed by Rafael Advanced Defense Systems, a defence technology company based in Israel, for integration into the Israeli Defense Forces’ (IDF) multi-tier air defence framework.
+Iron Beam is a 100kW-class high-energy laser weapon system (HELWS) developed by Rafael Advanced Defense Systems, a defence technology company based in Israel, for integration into the Israeli Defense Forces’ (IDF) multi-tier air defence framework.

-The high-power laser system will complement the country’s existing missile defence system in countering the increasingly sophisticated airborne threats to protect both military forces and civilian populations.
-It provides a cost-effective and highly efficient way to intercept a wide range of threats such as unmanned aerial vehicles (UAVs), rockets and mortars at a short range.
+It provides a cost-effective and highly efficient way to intercept a wide range of threats such as uncrewed aerial vehicles (UAVs), rockets and mortars at a short range.

+Funded by the Israeli Ministry of Defense (IMOD), the Iron Beam system was unveiled by Rafael at the Singapore Airshow in February 2014.
 Iron Beam is set to be the first operational HELWS in its class.

 Iron Beam HELWS development details